At OHSU, our dermatologic surgeons (doctors who are both dermatologists and surgeons) are national leaders in Mohs surgery.

 - Our doctors have the skill and experience to perform advanced reconstruction after skin cancer removal.

-- We are a rare center that offers Mohs for melanoma in a small portion of cases.
+- We are a rare center that offers Mohs for melanoma in selected cases, most often on the head and neck.

 - Our team is doing research to improve the Mohs procedure, ensuring that patients receive the most advanced care possible.